william-horn/noisy-search-demo/info/anchor-tags.md

 # Anchor Tags

-Within each program file you may see anchor tags (denoted by `@anchor` or `@anchor:...`).
+Within each program file you may see anchor tags (denoted by `@ anchor` or `@ anchor:...`).
 These are commented-out sections of text that represent some significance in the file.
-They represent a specific category in which that section of code falls under, such as if there was a bug in your code you could comment `@bug:start` above it and search for it again later.
+They represent a specific category in which that section of code falls under, such as if there was a bug in your code you could comment `@ bug:start` above it and search for it again later.

 ## Using Anchor Tags